piakos314/mathmizo/README.md

 ## License

-The software is triple-licensed under the MIT license, with copyright by 3blue1brown LLC (see LICENSE), copyright by Manim Community Developers (see LICENSE.community), and copyright by MathMizo (see LICENSE).
+The software is triple-licensed under the MIT license, with copyright by 3blue1brown LLC (see LICENSE.3B1B), copyright by Manim Community Developers (see LICENSE.community), and copyright by MathMizo (see LICENSE).